jonathanhood/gradle-plugin-example/tutorial/1-your-first-gradle-plugin.md

 Total time: 0.503 secs
 ```

+## Next Steps

 That's it.
 With some very simple code, we now have a basic functioning plugin.
-From here, we'll talk about how to add more complex tasks and test the plugin itself.
+We've written a plugin implementation by inheriting from ``Plugin<Project>`` and used the plugin to implement the ``dealwithit`` task.
+We've also informed gradle of our plugin via the ``myplugin.properties`` file.

+In the next steps we will talk about how-to write a test for this simple plugin and its one task.
+Testing is one of the primary benefits to using Gradle plugins, and we'll repeatedly touch on this in future steps.